Public-Health-Bioinformatics/flu_classification_suite/README.md

 ## Assign clades and extract antigenic maps to csv
 Input - Sequence files (fasta), clade definition file (csv), amino acid index array (csv)
 Output - csv

+1. Select the workflow **Assign clades and extract antigenic maps to csv**
+2. Select whether to send the results to a new history (*Note: This is not required but facilitates convenient tracking and deletion of files within an analysis run*)
+3. Select the clade definition file under **Clade Definitions** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+4. Select the index array under **Antigenic Amino Acid Index Array** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+5. Select the fasta file to perform all operations as the **input_fasta** under **Assign Clades**
+6. Select **Run workflow** to execute the operations
+7. Wait for each workflow step to complete (*highlighted in green*)
+8. Download or delete output files from each step as desired